Milky-99/Tagline/README.md

 ## Support Me

-If you find this application useful, consider supporting the developer:
+If you find this application useful, consider supporting me:

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/milky99)

-Your support helps maintain and improve this project!
+I'm a refugee in the United States and in desperate need of money so every $ will help

+Your support means everything to me!

 ## License